How to Write a Marketing Plan: A Comprehensive Guide [w/ Templates]

-Whittle Down Your Goals
+1. Identify Your Goals

 Setting both quantitative and qualitative goals around these findings, as well as developing KPIs, will be essential.
-They will help you to set a clear path, understand your marketing ROI and redirect your tactics as you move through the year, if you find certain strategies are working better than others.
+They will help you set a clear path, understand your marketing ROI and redirect your tactics as you move through the year, if you find certain strategies are working better than others.

 Here are some general tips to keep in mind when developing marketing goals and objectives: